turnersale/reading_notes/reading/geron_hands_on_ml.md

     - In order to compensate for too many iterations, you can use a high number of iterations and break when the gradient vector becomes smaller than some tiny number (called tolerance)
   - Stochastic Gradient Descent:
     - The batch methodology uses all data at each step, while stochastic just picks a random instance
-    - This allows for far larger datasets, but it also means the model never has true convergence as it continues to &quot;bounce around&quot;
+    - This allows for far larger datasets, but it also means the model never has true convergence as it continues to "bounce around"
     - This bouncing does have a good chance of finding the global minima though, as batch will be caught in the local minima
     - In order to get the global finding benefits along with the ability to converge, it is common to use simulated annealing, where the learning rate starts large and shrinks over time (annealing coming from the slow cooling metallurgy process)
-    - The rate of learning rate change is called the learning schedule and is important in order to match sure iterations aren&#39;t wasted and we don&#39;t get stuck in local minima
+    - The rate of learning rate change is called the learning schedule and is important in order to match sure iterations aren't wasted and we don't get stuck in local minima
     - Each time we iterate through the set is called an epoch
       - This is different from batch in that the epoch is only capturing a single instance rather than using the whole dataset each time
   - Mini-batch Gradient Descent:
     - This is a mix of both methodologies in that instead of using the whole set (batch) or a single instance (stochastic) we use a subset of the data
-    - This has a performance improvement as hardware like GPU&#39;s are optimized for matrix operations that run on such a method
+    - This has a performance improvement as hardware like GPU's are optimized for matrix operations that run on such a method
     - Table 4-1 on pg.
 122 shows the comparison between methods
 - Polynomial Regression:
   - This allows us to use linear regression models to fit multiple features